Finding your first job

 - Utilize INN Bergen, Bergen Chamber of Commerce’s expat network.
 You can join events frequented by local business leaders and politicians, these generally cost kr 150 for non-members, you can email Bergen Chamber to ask them about the possibility of student discounts.

-- Attending the International Career Fair, Student Recruitment Fair or other career fairs may be good opportunities to meet representative from companies.
-This may also provide an opportunity to ask employers how necessary working in Norwegian is for them.
+- Attending career fairs may be a good opportunity to meet representatives from different companies.
+This may also provide an opportunity to find out if all employees are required to use Norwegian at work.

 - If your Norwegian is adequate, looking for events related to career possibilities such as the event Dine Karrieremuligheter hosted by the Bergen Chamber of Commerce and Study Bergen may be helpful too.